gmanatwk/aspnet-core-training/Module03-Working-with-Web-APIs/Exercises/Exercise03-API-Documentation-Versioning.md

    using Asp.Versioning;
    using Asp.Versioning.ApiExplorer;
    using HealthChecks.UI.Client;
-   using LibraryAPI.Configuration;
+   using RestfulAPI.Configuration;
-   using LibraryAPI.Data;
+   using RestfulAPI.Data;
-   using LibraryAPI.HealthChecks;
+   using RestfulAPI.HealthChecks;
-   using LibraryAPI.Middleware;
+   using RestfulAPI.Middleware;
-   using LibraryAPI.Models.Auth;
+   using RestfulAPI.Models.Auth;
-   using LibraryAPI.Services;
+   using RestfulAPI.Services;
    using Microsoft.AspNetCore.Authentication.JwtBearer;
    using Microsoft.AspNetCore.Diagnostics.HealthChecks;
    using Microsoft.AspNetCore.Identity;